nyxiereal/Aliucord-pages/index.md

 # How to set a custom background image/gif
 - Install [Themer](https://github.com/Vendicated/AliucordPlugins/raw/builds/Themer.zip) plugin
-- Install this [file manager](https://play.google.com/store/apps/details?id=me.zhanghai.android.files) & open it (you can use any file manager that lets you copy file paths, this is just a recommendation since not every file manager lets you do that or does it wrong)
+- Install this [file manager](https://play.google.com/store/apps/details?id=me.zhanghai.android.files) & open it (or any file manager that lets you copy file paths)
 - Find the image/gif file
 - Click the 3 dots next to it & press `Copy path`
 - Go to Themer settings → your theme → `Background` & paste it